How to migrate from Thinkific to WordPress. Part 4: Reviews import

 Declaring the review import method

-I start again with declaring the method and the helper variables for reading from the file:
+I start again by declaring the method and the helper variables for reading from the file:

 public function import_reviews(): void {